How to Keep Cats Out of Your Garden

 5. Sprinkle crushed pepper in the borders.
 The smell will irritate cats.
 Cayenne works best, but you'll need to reapply it after it rains.
 Bonus: pepper plants might sprout up.

 6. If you're already a fan of essential oils, this one should be easy: splash some eucalyptus oil, lavender oil, lemon grass oil, and citronella oil near your plants.
 Mustard oil works, too.

 7. Combine hot pepper liquid, lemon juice, and tea of rue and spray it on plants.

 8. Add plants to your garden with pungent smells cats don't like - they're like cat deterrents for gardens!.
 Rue.
 It's blue, it's pretty, and cats can't stand them.
 Thorny roses Geranium Garlic Lemon Thyme Lemon Verbena Lavender Pennyroyal Plectranthus caninus, otherwise known as Coleus canina and Scaredy Cat Plant.
-The jury's still out on this one, but many people swear that this member of the mint family Lamiaceae is a natural cat and dog repellant to cats and dogs repellent.
+The jury's still out on this one, but many people swear that this member of the mint family Lamiaceae is a natural cat and dog repellent.

 Getting Serious About Deterring Cats

 If you really want to keep cats out of your garden, try Havahart® Spray Away™.
 This is a motion-activated sprinkler that unleashes an unexpected burst of water whenever a wandering kitty (or any other animal, for that matter) gets too close.
 Havahart Spray Away™ is 24-hour cat protection that won’t wash away after a sudden rainstorm!

 In addition to writing about the best methods for how to keep cats out of a garden, Heather is a freelance writer and the resident blogger for "Go college.com", a free informational website offering tips and advice about college sites online.